phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 `vagrant halt` | Gracefully shutdown the VM, which will return the reserved 2GB of RAM.
 `vagrant destroy` | Delete the VM.
 It will need to be rebuilt with `vagrant up` to be used again.
 `vagrant up --provision-with refresh` | Update the VM with your latest code.
 You'll also have to refresh your web browser.
 `vagrant ssh` | Opens an secure shell connection to the VM.
-You probably won't need this, but it is available if you feel a need to review the server, internally.
+You probably won't need this, but it is available if you feel a need to internally review the server.

 ### Forwarded Ports
 Service | Guest Port | Host Port